alphagov-mirror/govuk-rfcs/rfc-134-govuk-wide-session-cookie-and-login.md

 1. The user logs in to use some personalised part of GOV.UK.

-2. The user then spends 30 minutes viewing non-personalised parts of GOV.UK, but without leaving the site.
+2. The user then spends spends 30 minutes (or whatever we use for the session duration) viewing non-personalised parts of GOV.UK, but without leaving the site.

 3. The user then tries to use another personalised part of GOV.UK, but their session has expired, because the non-personalised parts